-Cyber attacks aren’t just restricted to businesses alone as individuals are often the prime target of hackers, as they are not equipped to defend themselves and lack budget to have experts protect them.
-As the first line of defense, to assist employees in defending themselves, here is a checklist to reduce vulnerabilities that attackers exploit.
+Cyber attacks aren’t just restricted to businesses alone as individuals are often the prime targets of hackers, as they are not equipped or educated enough to defend themselves.
+As the first line of defense, here is a checklist to reduce vulnerabilities that attackers exploit.

-Cybersecurity is our shared responsibility and we all must work together to improve our Nation's cybersecurity."
+Cybersecurity is our shared responsibility.
+We all must work together to improve our Nation's cybersecurity."

-- Don’t click on the suspicious links or ads in emails that pretend to be coming from a known person or from your colleague.
+- Don’t click on suspicious links in emails that appear to be from a known person or colleague.

-- Change passwords on regular basis and do not use passwords that contain your personal information, like, date of birth. (choose a password with a combination of letters with upper &lower case, numbers, and special characters).
-Also, never have same password for all your online accounts (email, banking, social, and so on).
+- Change your password on regular basis and do not use passwords that contain your personal information like birthday.
+Choose a password with a combination of letters with upper and lower cases, numbers, and special characters.

-- Check if the firewall or antivirus is updated and run a system scan on regular intervals.
+- Make sure firewall or antivirus is updated and run a system scan on regular intervals.

 - Never share your personal information across social networking sites.

-- Never ever email your work information or sensitive files from your work email to your personal email.
+- Avoid emailing work information or sensitive files from your work email to your personal email.

-- Keep Operating System (OS) updated with all the recommended software updates released.
-Don’t neglect these updates, as these updates fix the vulnerabilities in the OS.
+- Keep Operating Systems (OS) updated with all recommended software updates.
+Don’t neglect these updates, as these updates fix vulnerabilities in the OS.

 - It is advised to encrypt all your PC’s, laptops, mobile devices, USBs and so on to avoid any malware to exploit vulnerabilities.

-- On regular intervals backup your key information in to secure cloud platforms as they are far better encrypted than your PC.
+- Backup important files and data to secure cloud platforms as they are more encrypted than your PC.
 This helps your recover vital date even if your system crashes or subjected to attack.

-- Use various authentication procedures for your computers and networks.
+- Use multi-step authentication procedures for your computers and networks.

 - Keep your cybersecurity insurance up-to-date.

-Cybersecurity is no individual, government and a company responsibility.
-Battling cyberattacks are a collaborative work and all are equally responsible in fighting this.
-As a part of celebrating this cybersecurity month, lets become educated and educate people around us to fight the cyberwar winning the battle against cybercriminals.
+Cybersecurity is not one individual's, government's or company's responsibility.
+Defending against cyberattacks is a collaborative effort.
+As a part of celebrating this cybersecurity month, it's important to stay educated to fight the cyberwar winning the battle against cybercriminals.